alexanderkunz/orgcal-fork/README.md

 ## Testing
 This tool has only be tested with a Nextcloud CalDAV server.
 If you are using another implementation and are experiencing problems, please create an issue on GitHub and I can take a look.

+## Known issues / bugs / limitations
+- Deleting events: Deleting events on the calendar can cause issues with ids, as the software may try to create a new id with an existing (although deleted) id.
+The original motivation was to only support one-way syncing, so deletion was always supposed to only happen in the org files.
+A more stable solution would be to keep track of the ids and how they are used.
+A workaround for now is to simply delete an entry in the org file first, then in the calendar.
+- Archiving: Similar to deletion, the event simply vanishes from the point of view of the software, when it is moved to a dedicated archive file.
+Usually, this will simply lead to the software ignoring the event and eny further changes to it.
+The easiest solution is to include the archive files in the org files to synchronize with the server.
+- Timestamps: Sometimes timestamps are not updated correctly, especially if one switches from all-day event to one with a specific timestamp.
+This is being investigated.

 ## License
 This program is licensed under the MIT license.